 Structure schedules are used to create a visual structure for schedules in the tree view.
-A schedule becomes a structure schedule when you activate the structure schedule checkbox in the schedule properties dialog.
+A schedule is marked as a structure schedule when the Structure schedule checkbox in the Schedule properties dialog is activated.

 Structure schedules have no allocated variables or functions, nor do they have any allocated times or switching points.
-Structure schedules can replicate lower-level additional schedules, thus visually creating a logical congruence with these.
+The schedule plan can have different schedules.
+As a result, it is possible to display a logical belonging for the subordinate schedules.